chriott/DeAMR/README.md

 Modal particles
 ---------------

 In German, there exists a large set of particles.
-Modal particles are annotated in a way that captures the semantic of the - sometimes opaque - interaction between the particle itself and the grammatical moods.
-Here is a table that illuminates different possible contexts and the corresponding annotation:
+The subset called modal particles are annotated in a way that captures the semantics of the - sometimes convoluted - interaction between the particle itself and the grammatical mood.
+Here is a table that presents a range of different possible contexts and the corresponding annotation:

 Modal particle          | Context                                          | Annotation
 ------------------------|--------------------------------------------------|----------------------------------